SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 They walked in silence until they got to the entrance of Sweet Apple Acres.

 "All our friends helped big time with this date.
 Twilight helped schedule it and got the royal chariot.
 Fluttershy helped make the dress.
-Applejack found that spot and setup the silverware and desert.
+Applejack found that spot and set up the silverware and desert.
 Rainbow cleared the weather and practiced really hard for that show," Pinkie said.

 "That's wonderful, we have the best friends a pony could ask for," Rarity said.